k2nr/ulid-rails/README.md

 # ULID::Rails

-This gem makes it possible to use [ULID](https://github.com/ulid/spec) for DB primary keys in a Ruby on Rails app.
+This gem makes it possible to use [ULID](https://github.com/ulid/spec) for DB in a Ruby on Rails app.

 ## Installation